playfulprogramming/playfulprogramming/content/20jasper/posts/javascript-holes-and-tolls/index.md

 ## Not all packed arrays are made equal

-Beyond packed and unpacked arrays, arrays can be optimized based on their elements' types
+Beyond packed and unpacked arrays, arrays can be optimized based on their elements' types.

 ```js
 Array.from({ length: 10 }, () => 10); // PACKED_SMI_ELEMENTS
 Array.from({ length: 10 }).fill(10); // PACKED_ELEMENTS
 ```

-These seem equivalent, but the second option is suboptimal. `SMI` stands for "small integer," and `ELEMENTS` is a generic element
+These seem equivalent, but the second option is suboptimal. `SMI` stands for "small integer," and `ELEMENTS` is a generic element.

 Since it lacks a `mapFn`, the second array is filled with `undefined`, demoting the array to `PACKED_ELEMENTS`.
 Like how an unpacked array can never become packed again, the more generic `ELEMENTS` can never become the more specific `SMI`.
-Filling a `PACKED_ELEMENTS` array does not transition it to `PACKED_SMI_ELEMENTS`
+Filling a `PACKED_ELEMENTS` array does not transition it to `PACKED_SMI_ELEMENTS`.

 Long story short, create your arrays as specifically as you can, so the engine can help you out the most!

-## What if I have holey arrays in my code right now?!?
+## What if I have holey arrays in my code right now?!

 I wouldn't worry about it too much.
-It probably affects readability somewhat, but if you really need to save a few instructions here and there, you'll have profiled and know what to do
+It probably affects readability somewhat, but if you really need to save a few instructions here and there, you'll have profiled and know what to do.

-It's fun to know, and you can avoid using the array constructor, but most times it shouldn't matter enough for you to care
+It's fun to know, and you can avoid using the array constructor, but most times it shouldn't matter enough for you to care.

-## Where did you learn all this stuff you have a humongous brain
+## "Where did you learn all this stuff; you have a humongous brain!"

 Well I'm flattered by the complement, but I'm standing on the shoulders of giants.
 I learned most of this from the MDN and [Mathias' blog on elements kinds on the v8 blog](https://v8.dev/blog/elements-kinds)!
 They even mention [how to run the d8 compiler and see this debug output yourself!](https://v8.dev/blog/elements-kinds#debugging)

 I pretty often am asked about things like the time complexity or performance characteristics of defining arrays in certain ways.
 While you absolutely do not need to know about internals to write most algorithms—the point of time complexity is estimation after all—I never shy away from a good rabbit hole to dive into some source code or read a nice technical article.
-There's nothing better than someone saying "x works like y" and sending over some source code that says "x works like y in Chrome but not Firefox and only on Friday afternoons"
+There's nothing better than someone saying "x works like y" and sending over some source code that says "x works like y in Chrome but not Firefox and only on Friday afternoons".

 ---

 I made a goal to write this blog in under 2 hours since I'm very talented at going on tangents.
 I set a stopwatch and went at it.
 Did I hit my goal?
-Nope, but I did stop adding new content at 2 hours, and then took a final hour to edit, so I'd call this a success
+Nope, but I did stop adding new content at 2 hours, and then took a final hour to edit, so I'd call this a success.

 I did not accidentally make a list of every iterable in the JavaScript library then get overwhelmed and not release the article this time 😅.
-I definitely don't have a backlog of like 10 half written blogs.
-Trust me
+I definitely don't have a backlog of like 10 half written blogs, trust me.